wpietak/PCA-Mean-Reversion/README.md

 ### Data

 The following types of data are used in the backtesting:
-- Klines
+- Klines (OHLC and volume data)
-  - dd
+  - Cryptocompare - hourly data for spot USDT pairs (obtained directly or through conversion) from different CEXs for all 21 memes, downloaded directly through cryptocompare library
-  - d
+  - Binance - hourly and minute data for perpetual futures USDT or USDC pairs (USDT/C-margined) for 9 selected memes, downloaded directly via link to data.binance.vision website
-    - f
+  - ByBit - hourly and minute data for perpetual futures USDT pairs (USDT-margined) for 4 selected memes, obtained by transforming trade-level data downloaded directly via link to public.bybit.com website
-- Trade-level data
+- Trade-level data (price, volume, timestamp, taker side)
-  - d
+  - Binance - transactions aggregated on market order & price level (each record tells how much volume was traded for a given price within a given market order) for the same pairs as klines, downloaded directly via link to data.binance.vision website
-  - s
+  - ByBit - transactions aggregated on market order & limit order level (each record tells how much volume was traded within a given market order against a given limit order) for the same pairs as klines, downloaded directly via link to public.bybit.com website
-- Funding rates
+- Funding rates (payment time and rate)
-  - s
+  - Binance - indication of payment times and corresponding funding rates for the same pairs as klines, downloaded directly via link to data.binance.vision website
-  - s
+  - ByBit - indication of payment times and corresponding funding rates for the same pairs as klines, downloaded in csv from bybit.com, and imported in the notebook
-- Fees
+- Fees - rates for (USDT or USDC) perpetual futures from fee tables on binance.com and bybit.com

-Hourly klines for spot prices from Cryptocompare are only used for signal generation, and more specifically - for PCA transformation.
+Klines from Cryptocompare are only used for signal generation, and more specifically - for PCA transformation.
+Hourly klines for Binance and ByBit futures are used for signal generation / position sizing, including PCA transformation, residual time series construction, and volatility and correlation calculation, as well as trading costs and returns calculation.

 ### Bid-Ask Spread